learn-co-curriculum/phase-0-pac-1-logical-operators/README.md

 <iframe height="400px" width="100%" src="https://replit.com/@lizbur10/Sandbox?lite=1&outputonly=1" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

-If you click the Run button you'll see the bang operator in action, returning the reverse of `truthyValue`'s truthiness.
+Verify the above code works by running it in the REPL console (remember to hit `enter`!)
+Play around with it and you'll see the bang operator in action, returning the reverse of `truthyValue`'s truthiness.
 Then modify the code on the last line to verify that it works for `falseyValue` as well.

 ## Describe How to Convert an Expression to a Boolean Using `!!`